 You see, most purchases involve a certain amount of anxiety.
-Whether it’s trying a new brand of snack or spending a bundle on a new gadget, it’s natural to run through the risks and weigh them against the payoff.
+Whether it’s trying a new brand of snacks or spending a bundle on a new gadget, it’s natural to run through the risks and weigh them against the payoff.

 A guarantee reduces the potential for an unwanted outcome, giving a bit more peace of mind.

-A guarantee in the sales copy says, I’m so confident I can deliver that I will commit to this promise.
+A guarantee in the sales copy says I’m so confident I can deliver that I will commit to this promise.